 9. Grand Canyon National Park, South Rim

-After spending some time here, drive towards the main visitor center, where you can leave your car, and use the free shuttle to explore the rest of the park.
-Walk the interpretive Trail of Time along the rim to learn about the geology and age of the canyon, and enjoy the gorgeous views, slightly changing around each bend.
+After spending some time here, drive towards the main visitor center, where you can leave your car in the parking lot and use the free shuttle to explore the rest of the park.
+Walk the interpretive Trail of Time along the rim to learn about the geology and age of the canyon and enjoy the gorgeous views, slightly changing around each bend.